 Being born in Cardiff gave Jo a great head start as a singer.
 After studying with Louise Ryan, she won the South Glamorgan Young Singer award at the age of 18 and was invited to sing for the Cardiff Rotary Club at the Cardiff International Arena.
 Following her studies with Clare-Louise Lucas and Julia Melinek at the London College of Music, Jo recorded a demo CD which found its way into the hands of a Classic FM producer.
 Her performance of Puccini’s ‘O Mio Babbino Caro’ debuted on their Sky TV channel and as a result of this, she sang in major advertising campaigns including Fiat Punto, the Discovery Channel and Sky Sports.

-Since moving to Norfolk, Jo has studied with Vetta Wise and recently gained her ATCL and LTCL diplomas in performance.
+Since moving to Norfolk, Jo has studied with Vetta Wise and international mezzo-soprano Diana Moore, gaining her ATCL diploma and a distinction for her LTCL diploma in performance.
 She is the soprano soloist in the Norfolk-based chamber ensemble T#e Accidentals.

 “Jo Westaway, soprano, was in excellent voice, her crystal clear diction and lovely presence enhancing the production”